Skip to main content

 The two things called 'OnlyFans verification'

 The single biggest source of confusion is that 'verification' refers to two unrelated processes.
-Creator verification is an identity and age check applied to anyone who wants to earn on the platform: you submit a government-issued photo ID and a live selfie or short video, and the platform matches the face to the document and confirms you are of age.
+Creator verification is an identity and age check applied to anyone who wants to earn on the platform: you submit a government-issued photo ID and a live selfie or short video, and the platform matches the face to the document and confirms you are of age, the process is documented in the OnlyFans help centre.
 Until this passes, an account cannot receive payouts.
-Fan age verification is a separate, lighter check increasingly applied to people viewing content, driven by age-assurance laws expanding across many jurisdictions.
+Fan age verification is a separate, lighter check increasingly applied to people viewing content, driven by age-assurance laws expanding across many jurisdictions, and is often handled by a third-party provider such as Yoti.
 They fail for different reasons and have different fixes, so the first step is knowing which one you are dealing with.

 Creator verification (identity + age, required to earn)